History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 The following are several states that have poor water quality due to a high concentration of contaminants in their drinking water systems:

 • California: Of all U.S. states, California has the highest levels of arsenicnitrates, and PFAS in its water systems.
 Industrial waste, agricultural runoff, and deteriorating infrastructure compromise California's water supply.
-The 2019 NRDC report shows that nearly one million residents use unsafe drinking water.
+The 2019 NRDC report indicates that nearly one million residents are exposed to unsafe drinking water.

 • Texas: The state has been found to have some of the highest levels of arseniclead, and industrial chemicals in drinking water.
-According to the Environmental Working Group of 2021, Texas's water systems contain high levels of pollutants that breach the legal maximum limit.
+According to the 2021 Environmental Working Group report, Texas's water systems contain high levels of pollutants that exceed the legal maximum limit.

 • Pennsylvania: Due to fracking, drinking water pollution has been reported to contain radioactive material, methane, and other heavy metals.
-A study conducted in 2022 by Penn State University reassured that households close to fracking areas have a higher contamination rate
+A 2022 study conducted by Penn State University reassured that households near fracking areas have a higher contamination rate

 • New Jersey: Issues with lead contamination have not improved in the state and remain a concern, especially if you are living in an old city that may have old water pipes.
 The New Jersey Department of Environmental Protection (NJDEP) reported that thousands of homes continue to intake water through lead pipes.